The Startup Equity Calculator

-In your haste to get started, you and your two cofounders decided to divide the equity evenly in thirds--it seemed the obvious and fair choice then.
+In your haste to get started, you and your two cofounders decided to divide the equity evenly in thirds--it seemed the obvious and fair choice at the time.

-Two months later, just as you're starting to get some traction, one of the "friends" changes his mind and drops out entirely.
-But for the work that he did, he believes he should still keep his 1/3 share of the company.
+Two months later, just as you're starting to get some traction, one of your friends changes his mind and drops out entirely.
+But for the work that he did initially, he believes he should still get to keep his 1/3 share of the company.

 The two of you left are now essentially doing all the work, but for only 2/3 of the company.
 Still worth pursuing?
 Maybe.
 But you definitely won't be happy.

-Don't make this dumb mistake.
-My course and my calculator will allow you and your cofounders to have a collaborative and transparent conversation how much of the company each person should get.
+Don't make this easily avoidable mistake.
+My course and my calculator will allow you and your cofounders to have a collaborative and transparent conversation about how much of the company each person should get.

-Look, starting a new venture is hard enough, but having to figure out what is fair for each cofounder shouldn't be the hardest thing.
+Look, starting a new venture is hard, but having to figure out what is fair for each cofounder shouldn't be.

-Through the course, you'll learn what you should into your equity pie considerations and how to use a systematic approach for calculating each founders fair share, collaboratively and openly.
+Through this course, you'll learn what you should factor into your equity pie considerations and how to use a systematic approach for calculating each founder’s fair share, both collaboratively and openly.

-While this course isn't intended to provide you with the THE "correct solution", it will give you and your team a great starting point to move your important conversation forward.
+While this course isn't intended to provide you with the "correct solution,” it will give you and your team a great starting point to move your important conversation forward.

-And it'll make easy an often awkward conversation about who should get how much and why.
+More importantly, it'll make it easier and less awkward to talk about who should get how much and why.

 What if your starting a more traditional business?

-Take a look at the preview lectures to check out the calculators in action and you'll see how they can help you and your cofounders with having a smart and equity conversation about splitting the pie.
+Feel free to take a look at the preview lectures to check out the calculators in action, and you'll see how they can help you and your cofounders have a smart equity conversation.

 Good luck and happy slicing!